mongodb/specifications/source/auth/auth.rst

 Obtaining Credentials
 `````````````````````
-Drivers will need IAM credentials (an access key and a secret access key) to complete the steps in the `Signature Version 4 Signing Process
+Drivers will need AWS IAM credentials (an access key and a secret access key) to complete the steps in the `Signature Version 4 Signing Process
 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_.
 If a username and password are provided drivers
-MUST use these for the IAM access key and IAM secret key, respectively.
+MUST use these for the AWS IAM access key and AWS IAM secret key, respectively.
 If a username is provided without a password (or vice-versa) drivers
 MUST raise an error.
-An example URI for authentication with MONGODB-IAM using IAM credentials is as follows:
+An example URI for authentication with MONGODB-AWS using AWS IAM credentials is as follows:

 .. code:: javascript

-   "mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-IAM"
+   "mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-AWS"
 |
 Users MAY have obtained temporary credentials through an `AssumeRole <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_
 request.
 If so, then in addition to a username and password, users MAY also provide an ``AWS_SESSION_TOKEN`` as a ``mechanism_property``.

 .. code:: javascript

-   "mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-IAM&authMechanismProperties=AWS_SESSION_TOKEN:<security_token>"
+   "mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-AWS&authMechanismProperties=AWS_SESSION_TOKEN:<security_token>"
 |
 If a username and password are not provided, drivers MUST query a link-local AWS address for temporary credentials.
 If temporary credentials cannot be obtained then drivers MUST fail authentication and raise an error.
 Drivers SHOULD